2016 FASS TEACHING AND LEARNING AWARDS

 Third, the Dean will confer Faculty Tutoring Awards to the value of a $250 book voucher each to acknowledge excellence in tutoring.

 Faculty Teaching Awards

 Nomination for the Faculty Teaching Awards is open to all full-time and part-time academics in the Faculty of Arts and Social Sciences.
+Staff responsibility in the delivery and/or implementation of the unit of study can apply.
+Therefore, this will include staff employed on a continual basis who take on, for example, the role of Unit Coordinator.
 No member of the FASS T&L Committee may apply.
 The Faculty Tutoring Awards is open to all tutors employed by a School at the time of their nomination.